 When and how do you use a TENS during labour?
 Does it block any natural endorphins?

-Attaching the TENS machine as soon as your labour starts enables it to start building your natural endorphins as well to help you during your labour.
+Attaching the TENS machine as soon as your labour starts enable it to start building your natural endorphins as well to help you during your labour.
 Attach the pads to your back, and use the Boost Button (which changes the sensation) during your contractions.

 What are the benefits of using a TENS during labour?

-TENS is small, non-invasive and portable, and can help you to have a drug-free labour.
+TENS is small, non-invasive and portable, and can help you to have drug-free labour.
 It can be used in conjunction with other pain relief methods, including heat packs, massage and gas.
 A Swedish study found that TENS was the only pain relief required by 70% of labouring women.
 It can be used during an induction (I used only a TENS machine, in conjunction with vocalising and movement to birth my third bubba who was induced by drip).

 How can a TENS be used post-birth to support recovery?

 TENS can be used after your labour to help with any after pains you may be experiencing.
 It can also be used if you are having troubles with your back or shoulders due to breastfeeding.
-The new Elle TENS Plus has a special pelvic floor toner function to help stimulate your pelvic floor, assist with any incontinence you may experience.

 Love and gratitude,